Changissnz/selfinterest/README.md

 problem.
 A starving man is different from both a broken man and a decapitated man, for one.
-The acclimative quality of self-interest in the context of economic wrongdoings, specifically that of finances and resources, possibly complicated in understanding by discrepancies in informatic representation, is why valuation systems silent killers, or at least, silent strikers before the easy kill.
+The acclimative quality of self-interest in the context of economic wrongdoings, specifically that of finances and resources, possibly complicated in understanding by discrepancies in informatic representation, is why valuation systems are silent killers or at least, silent strikers before the easy kill.
 Studies of Ancient Roman geopolitics offer a questionable but valuable lesson: in some circumstances, allies that are not inward offendors have more social and political value than friends that cannot let go.